 John Hearne (Composer and Choirmaster) took over from Denys as Chair, and continued in this role for many years, providing enthusiastic leadership and well-informed musical direction.

 Inverurie Music became a Scottish Charitable Incorporated Organisation in April 2014.
-The Charity Trustees are John Hearne, Sylvia Munro, Wilma Geddes (current treasurer) and Margaret Bremner (current secretary).
-Denys Wheatley rejoined the board as a trustee in 2020.
+The Charity Trustees are John Hearne, Sylvia Munro (current chairperson), Margaret Bremner (current secretary), Phillip Cooke, Clair Scott and John De Simone.

 Annual General Meetings are held at the start of each season before the first concert.